 Editor's Note: This location is no longer in operation.

 In the heart of the Red Light District is a small alley that leads to this charming oasis, complete with the innocent chirping of birds.
-"Blue on the Quay" is set in a courtyard that once belonged to the Bethanienklooster monastery; it now offers a restful environment with multiple dining areas, each with a unique and serene view.
-Original wood floors and exposed-brick walls hint at the building's 1625 origins, but the extensive and inspired wine list and the open kitchen
+Original wood floors and exposed-brick walls hint at the building's 1625 origins as a spice warehouse, but the extensive and inspired wine list and the open kitchen employing fresh local ingredients in its Mediterranean-influenced cuisine are contemporary and chic.
+The restaurant is set in a courtyard that once belonged to the Bethanienklooster monastery; it now offers a restful environment with multiple dining areas.
+Three-, four-, and five-course menus change frequently and might include dishes like a frothy pea soup with chanterelle mushrooms and pancetta, or a melt-in-your-mouth herb-crusted lamb fillet.

 - Gourmet dining in a surprising location